 Bank Mergers: The Past and Future

 When Finance Minister Paul Martin formally rejected the RBC-BMO and CIBC-TD mergers in December of 1998, he was able to claim plausibly that the applications were premature.
-Just two years earlier, in December of 1996, Martin had commissioned a blue-ribbon Task Force on the Future of the Canadian Financial Services Sector to conduct a sweeping review of federal financial services regulation in
+Just two years earlier, in December of 1996, Martin had commissioned a blue-ribbon Task Force on the Future of the Canadian Financial Services Sector to conduct a sweeping review of federal financial services regulation in Canada.

 In September of 1998, the Task Force released a lengthy and detailed report entitled "Change Challenge Opportunity."
 It contained 124 recommendations clustered around four main themes: (i) enhancing competition and competitiveness, (ii) empowering consumers, (iii) Canadians' expectations and corporate conduct, and (iv) improving the regulatory framework.
 (A detailed overview of the Task Force Report is contained in the 1999 edition of this Lexpert® publication.)
 The Task Force steered clear of commenting directly on the RBC-BMO and CIBC-TD merger proposals, but the wisdom of permitting mergers among large banks was carefully considered in the report.